 Part of Hitler’s collective universal healthcare concept was “racial hygiene,” the elimination of certain “undesirable” segments of the society, as life not worth living.
 This is history that people have largely forgotten, because it is politically incorrect to remember it.

 Hitler was inspired by the early development of a Eugenics program in America adopted by more than half the states as law.
 About 60,000 people were determined by social workers and the courts to be unworthy of reproducing and sterilized in America.
 Eugenics in America was fostered by Progressives and Progressives are still one of the main factions promoting Obamacare today.
+Eugenics programs have never ceased in America, they have just become more subtle.

-The point is not that Obama is Hitler, but that universal healthcare gives any government enormous power that can potentially be misused, if the wrong people are in control, not that it is will necessarily be misused at this moment in history exactly as it was in Nazi Germany.
+The point is not that Obama is Hitler, but that universal healthcare gives any government enormous power that can potentially be misused, if the wrong people are in control, not that it will necessarily be misused at this moment in history exactly as it was in Nazi Germany.
 This is just much too much power to centralize in the hands of the Government, because governments sometimes go bad.
 Friedrich A. Hayek, author of “The Road to Serfdom,” stated in his book that the crimes of the Nazis loom so large in our memory that it prevents us from seeing similar trends in our own society.

 The first mass murders of the Holocaust were carried out in the socialized German hospitals and the techniques for governmental mass murder were developed and refined there.
 Several hundred thousand handicapped and mentally ill persons were murdered in Hitler’s universal healthcare system.
 Retarded and mentally ill children were euthanized and the T4 project did the same for handicapped, mentally ill and elderly adults.
 In his order permitting medical killing, Hitler called them “mercy killing” and “lives not worth living.”
 In this way Germany produced great savings in healthcare, not only due to the extermination of existing patients, but many ill persons and their families became too fearful, due to rumors of the killings, to dare check into the hospitals.